The average cost of an estate clean-out is $1,250

 Bringing in experts to price valuable items

-Larger homes with lots of items that need to be tagged, assigned, and organized will ultimately cost more than smaller estates with fewer items.
+Larger homes with many items that need to be tagged, assigned, and organized will ultimately cost more than smaller estates with fewer items.

-The cost of junk removal ranges anywhere from $60 to $700, depending on how much junk you have, if you need to remove hazardous materials, where you live, and how accessible the items are.
-For example, removing mattresses and furniture costs between $75 and $200.
-If you have a lot of junk, you should also factor in the cost to rent a dumpster, which will tack on $380 on average per week.
+The cost of junk removal ranges from $60 to $700, depending on how much junk you have, if you need to remove hazardous materials, where you live, and how accessible the items are.
+For example, removing mattresses and furniture costs an average of $180 per item.
+If you have a lot of junk, you should also factor in the cost to rent a dumpster, which ranges between $290 and $480.

 Additional services and fees for unsold items include packing and removing excess items via donation or junk removal and taking higher-tier items to another location for sale.

-On average, you can expect to pay between $200 and $300 to have a junk removal service take away your items.
+On average, you can expect to pay between $60 and $7forave a junk removal servito ce remove your items.
 Your estate clean-out costs will rise if you have items upstairs or in hard-to-reach places.
-Cumbersome, bulky items that require equipment, additional labor, and special packing materials will also increase your junk removal and clean-out costs.
+Large, bulky items that require equipment, additional labor, and special packing materials will also increase your junk removal and clean-out costs.

 The average cost to move a piano is $400.
 Ultimately, the total price you’ll pay depends on the piano's location, height, and weight.
-If your piano is upstairs, you can expect junk removal pros to charge an extra $5 to $10 per step or between $40 and $100 per staircase.
-Other cost additions include equipment rentals, such as dollies or cranes ($25–$2,000) and special packaging materials ($100–$1,200).
+If your piano is upstairs, you can expect junk removal pros to charge extra per step or staircase.
+Other cost additions include equipment rentals, such as dollies or cranes (up to $2,000), and special packaging materials.

 You can expect to pay between $50 and $150 to remove large appliances like refrigerators and freezers.
 Because these items include ozone-depleting freon gases, they require special hazardous waste pickup and recycling.

-You'll pay an average of $180 to have your estate's furniture and mattresses removed.
+Removing mattresses and furniture costs around $180 per item.
 Items that are heavy, bulky, or located up flights of stairs will cost more.
 For this task, hire a furniture removal specialist near you to ensure your items are removed and disposed of properly.

-Your estate clean-out service costs will rise by about $200 to $550 to haul yard waste away.
+Your estate clean-out service costs will rise by $200 to $550 if you need to haul yard waste away.
 The size of your yard, the amount of debris, how much labor is required, and whether a junk removal company can get their truck near the waste will all factor into the total cost of yard cleanup.

 Prices for these items depend on the location within your estate, how many things you have, and how heavy the items are.
 Expect to incur more charges for additional labor, staircases, special equipment, and any other specialty disposal fees for chemicals.